MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-overview.md

 > [!NOTE]
 > The `configurableProperties` is currently available in developer's preview only.
-> App customization enables admins to modify the look-and-feel of apps loaded through bots, messaging extensions, tabs and connectors.
-For example, the Team admin customizes the name of an app from *Contoso* to *Contoso Agent*, then the app will appear with the new name *Contoso Agent* to users.
-However, if you load the app through a connector page then it will still show the name of the app as *Contoso*.
+> App customization enables admins to change the look-and-feel of the apps loaded through bots, messaging extensions, tabs, and connectors.
+For example, if the Team admin customizes the name of an app from *Contoso* to *Contoso Agent*, then the app will appear with the new name *Contoso Agent* to users.
+> As a best practice, you must provide customization guidelines for app users and customers to follow when customizing your app.

 ## Tools and samples